A photograph of the Barron River near Barron Gorge Power Station. The river is dotted with rocks and trees.

 Extremely high water levels in the Barron River caused significant damage to critical infrastructure at the Kuranda Weir which stores water required for power generation.
 As a result, the Barron Gorge Power Station was rendered inoperable.

-The first phase of the permanent rebuild at Kuranda Weir is now complete.
+Phase A and B of the permanent rebuild at Kuranda Weir are now complete.
 The new concrete wall marks a significant step in strengthening the weir’s resilience and ensuring the reliability of the Barron Gorge Hydro Power Station.

 With this phase of construction of the wall now complete, any safety risks associated with activities in the bed and banks of the Barron River have been resolved.